YUTAI-K/Column-Generation-VRP-with-Custom-Labeling-Algorithm/README.md

 # Column-Generation-VRP-with-Custom-Labeling-Algorithm
+This repository is part of my master’s thesis, **"Enhancing Algorithm Efficiency for the Vehicle Routing Problem: A Heuristic Approach Based on Column Generation"**.
+The project focuses on improving algorithmic efficiency for solving the Vehicle Routing Problem (VRP) through a novel heuristic approach, utilizing column generation combined with a custom labeling algorithm.

+The original research paper is currently under revision.
+However, a comprehensive explanation of the deployed algorithms, along with detailed testing results, can be found in the accompanying [User Manual](https://github.com/YUTAI-K/Column-Generation-VRP-with-Custom-Labeling-Algorithm/blob/main/User_Manual.pdf).

 This project code is written and maintained by me, however, I would like to thank my supervisor, [Prof. Alberto Santini](https://santini.in/), for his help.